 Music at Stevensville UMC is awesome!
-We have the praise music before the worship service; a choir (September - May); a chime (hand bell) choir; and a variety of special music throughout the year.
+We have the praise music before the worship service; an adult choir (September - May); a chime (hand bell) choir; and a variety of special music throughout the year.
 On the first Sunday of Advent, the musicians offer to the community a delightful concert to welcome in the season.